HandsOnDataViz/highcharts-scatter-csv/README.md

 - from TrendCT, NY Times, Stanford Education Data Archive, and American Community Survey 2009-13
 - see data details at https://github.com/ontheline/otl-scatter-districts-income-grades

-## learn more at DataVizForAll.org book
-- Tutorial: Modify and Host a Highcharts Scatter Chart Template on GitHub, https://datavizforall.org